frankshearar/etwas/README.md

 On every machine in your deployment, run `azmon.exe`.
 On your aggregators (you may have as many as you like) run `azmons.exe`.

+To see the events in your aggregators, either connect to one through your browser or point `azmonc.exe` to one. `azmonc` will dump events to the console.

 ## How to use it

     $ azmon.exe